 In the awareness stage, your persona has identified a problem and is trying to understand that problem.
 In the consideration stage, your persona is considering all potential solutions to alleviate their problem.
 And finally, in the decision stage, your persona is deciding on choosing a specific option to solve their problem.

 Using Inbound Marketing Methodology to Guide Your Content

-The attract stage is all about building awareness creating content that turns strangers into visitors.
-Thus, the type of content you would primarily be focusing on are blogs, social media, and white pages.
+The attract stage is all about building awareness and creating content that turns strangers into visitors.
+Thus, the type of content you would primarily be focusing on is blogs, social media, and white pages.

 With every piece of content you publish, the goal is to provide solutions to your persona’s problems.
 For example, for an urban apartment, you might write a blog highlighting “The Best Places to Grab Cocktails” or “10 Interior Design Tips for a Loft Apartment.”